 Assuming you still have coverage, now is a good time to prepare for all potential outcomes:

-If your policy is non-renewed, though, know that you do have options.
-You can seek coverage from another provider (including a non-admitted carrier) and you can seek coverage from your state’s FAIR plan.
+If your policy is nonrenewed, though, know that you do have options.
+You can seek coverage from another provider (including a nonadmitted carrier) and you can seek coverage from a FAIR plan if yor state has one.
+Twenty-six do, as does the District of Columbia and Puerto Rico.

 On a more philosophical note, there may also be better alternatives for homeowners in the near future.
 While insurance providers can’t change the way weather events affect homes, we can use data more intelligently to better understand the risk each individual home faces.